Physical Commonsense Reasoning for Lower-Resourced Languages and Dialects: a Study on Basque: Results

 Notably, Basque-trained Latxa models outperformed Italian-specific models when evaluated on Italian data.
 Specifically, the smaller Latxa-8B-It model, despite being comparable in size to the Italian models, consistently surpassed LlaMAntino-3-8B-It across all tasks.
 This performance advantage can be attributed to Latxa's continual pretraining approach \cite{etxaniz-etal-2024-latxa}, which effectively mitigates catastrophic forgetting from its base model, Llama-2.

-\paragraph{Standard Basque} While Llama-3.1-70B-It obtains the highest accuracy score for story classification (84.83 vs 81.46), the Basque pretrained model Latxa-3.1-70B-It has higher scores for the other two more fine-grained metrics, consistency (47.70 vs 48.12) and verifiability (26.78 vs 30.54) respectively.
+\paragraph{Standard Basque} While Llama-3.1-70B-It obtained the highest accuracy score for story classification (84.83 vs 81.46), the Basque pretrained model Latxa-3.1-70B-It had higher scores for the other two more fine-grained metrics, consistency (47.70 vs 48.12) and verifiability (26.78 vs 30.54), respectively.

-\paragraph{Western Basque} Latxa-3.1-70B-It obtains the highest results across all metrics.
+\paragraph{Western Basque} Latxa-3.1-70B-It obtained the highest results across all metrics.
 Llama's performance drop from standard to dialectal data is worth mentioning, as all three metrics undergo important drops (84.83 vs 74.16 for accuracy, 47.70 vs 35.56 for consistency, 26.78 vs 17.57 for verifiability).
 With Latxa, although there is a performance drop from standard to dialectal, the drop is not nearly as dramatic (81.46 vs 80.34, 48.12 vs 46.86, 30.54 vs 28.03).
 These results highlight the importance of pretraining in the target language, as it appears to facilitate more fine-grained linguistic competence and enhance robustness to language variation.

 \paragraph{Overall}